 Island Real Estate (6101 Marina Drive, Holmes Beach) offers something for everyone in all three Anna Maria towns, from luxurious condos and private homes to quaint cottages and beachfront properties.

-Silver Resorts (Bradenton Beach) features two distinct resorts, the BridgeWalk (100 Bridge Street), offering roomy one-and-two bedroom condos, and the Silver Surf Gulf Beach Resort (1301 Gulf Drive N), an affordable and family-friendly resort with beach access across the street.
+Silver Resorts (Bradenton Beach) features two distinct resorts, the BridgeWalk (100 Bridge St.), offering roomy one-and-two bedroom condos and the Silver Surf Gulf Beach Resort (1301 Gulf Drive N.), an affordable and family-friendly resort with beach access across the street.

-Anna Maria Island Resorts (6101 Marina Drive, Holmes Beach) represents two unique resorts that specialize in year-round, unlimited-use ownership, the Tortuga Inn and the TradeWinds Beach Resort (1603 Gulf Drive, Bradenton Beach), an Old Florida-style neighborhood complex of one-bedroom cottages available for rental or purchase.
+Anna Maria Island Resorts (6101 Marina Drive, Holmes Beach) represents two unique resorts that specialize in year-round, unlimited-use ownership, the Tortuga Beach Resort (1325 Gulf Drive N.) and the TradeWinds Beach Resort (1603 Gulf Drive, Bradenton Beach), an Old Florida-style neighborhood complex of one-bedroom cottages available for rental or purchase.

 A hotbed of ocean activity, the mouth of Tampa Bay contains some of the most fertile and diverse waters in the Gulf of Mexico, a perfect place to look for manatees idling on the intercostal waterway or hook a giant tarpon.